-Dr. Chatfield is a senior editor for the online peer-reviewed journal TQR: The Qualitative Report and serves as consultant to the editor for the interdisciplinary journal Sex Roles.
-She also represents the College of Public Health at Kent State University on the editorial board of the Ohio Journal of Public Health.
+Dr. Chatfield is a senior editor for the online peer-reviewed journal TQR: The Qualitative Report and, as of June of 2021, will be the editor of the Ohio Journal of Public Health.
 Dr. Chatfield is the designated North American contact for the international Interpretative Phenomenological Analysis (IPA) interest group, and is a member of the Mixed Methods International Research Association (MMIRA).

 DeBois, K. A., Evans, S. D., & Chatfield, S. L. (2019).
 Resident-to-resident aggression in long-term care: Analysis of structured and unstructured data from the National Violent Death Reporting System, 2003-2016.
 Journal of Applied Gerontology.
 Advance online publication. https://doi.org/10.1177/0733464819863926